obvonage/deved-platform/content/blog/en/dynamic-layouts-in-hls-rmtp-broadcasts-with-the-video-api-dr.md

 ---
 The Video API allows you to full control over your user interface when building applications with multi-party video sessions, but what options are available when you need to broadcast those sessions via HLS and/or RTMP streams?

 In this post, we'll discuss what built-in layouts are available out-of-the-box, how to create custom layouts of your own, and how to change layouts and stream styles on-the-fly.
+Then we will discuss how you can capture the layouts along with your application's UI using the Vonage Experience Composer.

 > Want to try it out?
 You can view an example application using the broadcast feature on [GitHub](https://github.com/opentok/broadcast-sample-app).
 You can also deploy it to Heroku to try out.